soulfresh/interactors/README.md

 if your tests are passing, your accessibility is also decent (though that's no replacement for actual accessibility testing).

+## Getting Started

+    yarn add @thesoulfresh/interactors @testing-library/dom

+Would love some help getting Rollup to just compile `@testing-library/dom` into the project.

 ## API

 - interactors